 Project Overview

-Through this project, we aim to conduct an in-depth of investigation of the diverse contextual factors impacting the settlement experiences of refugee and migrant background youth, and the role of support services.
-The study will provide the settlement sector and service providers with crucial new knowledge on how to foster the wellbeing of these young people.
-Conducted across three countries, Australia, Canada, and USA, and involving 1200 surveys and 54 focus groups, the research study will be one of the most comprehensive studies of refugee and migrant youth settlement in the world.
+We are currently conducting an in-depth investigation of the diverse contextual factors impacting the settlement experiences of refugee and migrant background young people, 15-24 years, in Australia, Canada, and USA.
+We are also exploring the role of mental health and other support services in facilitating successful settlement.
+Conducted across three countries and involving 1200 surveys and 54 focus groups, this mixed-methods study is one of the most comprehensive research studies of refugee and migrant youth settlement in the world.

 Project Background

-In Australia and internationally there is a pressing need to understand the factors that promote the successful settlement of migrants and refugees.
-A socially inclusive and productive Australian society strives to support all members and enables equitable participation in social institutions such as education and employment.
+Internationally, there is an urgent need to understand the factors promoting successful settlement of migrant and refugee background young people.
+In Australia almost 30 percent of the population is born overseas and almost 50 percent, has at least one parent born overseas.
+Therefore, it is vital that we create a socially inclusive and productive society that strives to support all its members and enables equitable participation in social institutions such as mental healthcare, education and employment.

 Project Aims: